Dr Paul McKennaBusiness Partnerships Manager

-Prior to my current role I was working as a Business Partnerships Manager from 2011, within the Enterprise and Business Partnerships (EBP) team in the Lancaster Environment Centre.
-Through this role I identified, developed and supported new collaborative research opportunities and partnerships relevant to a broad spectrum of expertise across LEC.
-I also handled relationship management of key research partnerships across LEC (e.g. Environment Agency) and a number of resident companies.
+I am a Business Partnerships Manager for Environment and Sustainability based in the Lancaster Environment Centre.
+Through this role I identify, develop and support new collaborative research opportunities and partnerships relevant to a broad spectrum of expertise across the university.
+I also handle relationship management of a number of the university's resident companies.

-The role provided support to members of staff considering opportunities for collaborative working both across LEC and with other partners to exploit new and more diverse income streams for research.
-I also provided project management of post-award processes, project reporting and monitoring of major LEC research collaborations and projects.
+The role provides support to members of staff considering opportunities for collaborative working and with other partners to exploit new and more diverse income streams for research.
+I have also provided project management of post-award processes, project reporting and monitoring of major university research collaborations and projects.

-My research interests began in the development of algorithms for data-based transfer function modelling and their application to environmental time series.
-I also have experience in the application of mechanistic models as tools for horticultural control design and environmental management.
-Most recently, I have been involved with research into sophisticated data analysis techniques and devices to monitor air pollution for source apportionment purposes.
-I currently focus primarily on development and management of research partnerships for researchers across LEC.
+My research interests began in the development of algorithms for data-based transfer function modelling and their application to environmental time series, but also included the application of mechanistic models as tools for horticultural control design and environmental management.
+Later research included sophisticated data analysis techniques and devices to monitor air pollution for source apportionment purposes.

-I graduated in 1993 from Lancaster University with a first class degree in Environmental Science, followed by a PhD entitled “Delta operator modelling, forecasting and control” in 1997.
+I graduated from Lancaster University with a first class degree in Environmental Science, followed by a PhD entitled “Delta operator modelling, forecasting and control”.

 Through my subsequent postdoctoral research projects I employed these data-based mechanistic transfer function modelling tools in a number of different time series applications: